-As I admitted in the Large Print Editions blog post (January 2018), it’s my habit to read in bed and usually, after ten to fifteen minutes of reading, my eyes get a little tired and sometimes I wake to find the book resting on my face.
-It can take me a long time to read a book from cover to cover.
+As I admitted in the Large Print Editions blog post (January 2018), it’s my habit to read in bed at night.
+And after ten to fifteen minutes of reading, my eyes get a little tired, and I often wake to find the book resting on my face.
+It takes me a long time to read a book from cover to cover.

 Bluebottle by Belinda Castles